workwithpact/cf-pages-shopify-app-starter/README.md

 Run `yarn && yarn start`, and off you go.

-To deploy, link your repository in GitHub pages and don't forget to add in your environment variables, similarly to your .env file :-)
+To deploy, link your repository in CloudFlare pages and don't forget to add in your environment variables, just like you did in your .env file :-)

 ## I'm more of a visual, can we build something together?
 Sure can!
 Follow along!